Ornithopter: Aerodynamics

-As demonstrated by birds, flapping wings offer potential advantages in maneuverability and energy savings compared with fixed-wing aircraft, as well as potentially vertical take-off and landing.
+As demonstrated by birds, flapping wings offer potential advantages in maneuverability and energy savings compared with fixed-wing aircraft as well as potential for vertical take-off and landing.
 It has been suggested that these advantages are greatest at small sizes and low flying speeds, but the development of comprehensive aerodynamic theory for flapping remains an outstanding problem due to the complex non-linear nature of such unsteady separating flows.

 Unlike airplanes and helicopters, the driving airfoils of the ornithopter have a flapping or oscillating motion, instead of rotary.
 As with helicopters, the wings usually have a combined function of providing both lift and thrust.
 Theoretically, the flapping wing can be set to zero angle of attack on the upstroke, so it passes easily through the air.
 Since typically the flapping airfoils produce both lift and thrust, drag-inducing structures are minimized.
 These two advantages potentially allow a high degree of efficiency.